Fourth Year Medical Students

 As a Mentor for at-risk children, John organized and directed afterschool programs at three sites in Flint.
 His goal was to provide a safe learning and play environment where kids could develop respect for themselves and for others as well as build a sense of community togetherness.
 While attending grad school, John joined the Hunger elimination project and was part of an effort to feed people living in the tunnels of the New York subway system.
 He also worked as a professional ski instructor.
 John took part in the Great Wall of China Marathon, running on and along the Great Wall, in both China and Mongolia, which he says was an incredible experience.
 He enjoys rock climbing and traveling, and he is a huge Pearl Jam fan.

-BS, Human Biology, Michigan State University
+BS, Biomedical Sciences, Central Michigan University